 After the summer holidays, the Partnership Development Group held its second meeting on 6 September at St Mary’s School, Benton Park Road.
 We were joined by the Episcopal Vicar for Newcastle and North Tyneside, Fr Simon Lerche.
 The Partnership Finance Group will met on 25 September and was joined by Andrea Emson of the Diocesan Finance Department..

-In the meantime, please keep our Partnership in your prayers, that God will inspire and help us to work together effectively. ~ Fr Michael Campion, Partnership Dean
+Please keep our Partnership in your prayers, that God will inspire and help us to work together effectively. ~ Fr Michael Campion, Partnership Dean

 The Holy name Parish Consultation